ctrlaltdev/LMGTFY-queries/README.md

 ### The Queries

 The queries retrieved were urlencoded, so we decoded them to make them available in plain text.
-The current queries file stack up to 107MB.
+The current queries file stacks up to 107MB.

 ### Download